Allstate Insurance in South Florida

 Allstate uses a software system called Colossus to analyze insurance claims.
 This software has a massive database with thousands of past auto claims and their outcomes.
 Insurance adjusters input specific data, and Colossus creates a value range for the request.

-While the system seems straightforward, it has certain aspects that may reduce the settlement amount offered.
+While the system seems straightforward, it has certain aspects that may inadvertently reduce the settlement amount offered.
 Adjusters enter injury codes documented in medical records and treated by doctors into Colossus.
-If you have an injury that does not appear in the files, it will most likely not be included.
+If you have an injury that does not appear in the files, it may not be included.

 Lastly, Colossus does not analyze fault.
 It determines the estimated value range for your settlement by assuming liability and only assessing the damages.
 After that, an adjuster may reduce the suggested amount if they discover you to be partially responsible for the car accident.